Nexia23/Plasmodium_abs_FBA/PhD-Notes/FBA - Plasmodium falciparum.md

 - FA elongation to 20 or 22 #recherche if that is experimentally valid
 - desaturation
 - import of reactions for Pls where reasonable doubt exists as to parasite capability of producing those FA, every unsaturation above 1 #recherche
+## Discussion work
+- Lipids that have a negative value are excluded from biomass in calculation using Alex data set.
+No clear hint to what is happening to them.
+This publication [labeled FA ](https://journals.biologists.com/jcs/article/117/8/1469/28271/Developmental-stage-specific-triacylglycerol) could be of interest
+- Why use normal distribution
+	- as from the lipids there is no clear evidence which FA used
+	- looking at the data of [Hsiao](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1149929/?page=7) differences emerge using this other composition as comparison is a must